runrig-coop/the-runrig-plan/overview.md

 it.

-Technology can be far more than an extension of the greater capitalist apparatus, alienating us a little more each day from the living world and from each other; it can be reclaimed as a vital part of human life.
+Technology can be far more than an extension of the greater capitalist apparatus, alienating us more and more each day from the living world and from each other; it can be reclaimed as a vital part of human life.
 To invite ecological characteristics back into our technologies and design is to reintegrate them with the natural and social worlds.